 This SIS/Monorail Solderless Patch Cable kit from Evidence Audio features a small diameter cable of only 0.155 inches to help save space on your pedalboard.

-While this Evidence Audio kit might seem a bit on the pricey side, their cables are used by notable musicians such as David Gilmour, Ed O’Brien, Noel Gallagher, Guthrie Govan and Andy Timmons - this demonstrates that Evidence Audio really know what they're doing when it comes to cabling.
+While this Evidence Audio kit might seem a bit on the pricey side, their cables are used by notable musicians such as David Gilmour, Ed O’Brien, Noel Gallagher, Guthrie Govan, and Andy Timmons – this demonstrates that Evidence Audio really knows what they’re doing when it comes to cabling.

-Although not a fault of evidence audio but something to consider is that these kits don’t come with a warranty due their do-it-yourself nature.
+Although not a fault of evidence audio something to consider is that these kits don’t come with a warranty due to their do-it-yourself nature.

-I consider this as the best patch cable kit for its quality, both in terms of build and noiseless operation.
-Also, being solderless this kit is easy to use and assemble even for someone that's not especially handy like me.
+I consider this the best patch cable kit for its quality, both in terms of build and noiseless operation.
+Also, being solderless, this kit is easy to use and assemble, even for someone who’s not especially handy like me.

 You invest a lot in your pedals and the rest of your rig, so if you want to find out why so many top guitarists use Evidence Audio then consider buying this top-of-the-line patch cable kit.